phoenixthrush/AniWorld-Downloader/README.md

 - **Vidoza**
 - **Streamtape**

-**Doodstream** is not supported due to constant backend updates that block download attempts.
-While I initially had support for it, Doodstream's backend changes rendered my previous method obsolete.

 #### Download and Viewing Recommendations
 In older versions, the default provider for both downloading and watching with syncplay and mpv was Vidoza.
 However, since Vidoza and Streamtape throttle download speeds, I recommend using **VOE** for downloads, as it can fully utilize your bandwidth.